 Prince’s Square has several grassy areas and very low edging along the pathways.
 The low edging is accessible, and in higher areas of this we provide ramps to allow for full access to grassed areas.

 The performance venues inside Prince’s Square include Junction’s Little Devil and The Fountain Bar, as well as a free Acoustic Stage.
 All of these venues are wheelchair accessible.
 The Little Devil seating is unreserved, and there is space available for those using wheelchairs.
 The Fountain Bar has limited seating, but plenty of space for everyone.

-Our online program has been marked with access symbols to represent which shows are suitable for people requiring access.
+Our online program is marked with access symbols to represent which shows are suitable for people requiring access.